Canceled, delayed, no info: Catalonia’s summer music festivals

 However, in the same announcement, they revealed plans to hold hundreds of smaller events with limited capacity in some of the most "iconic" places of Barcelona, including the Recinte Modernista de Sant Pau, Catalonia's National Theatre gardens, and Poble Espanyol.

-No lineup has been announced, but they promise a programme of "concerts of all styles," including street performances, monologues, circus acts and more.
+No lineup has been announced, but they promise a program of "concerts of all styles," including street performances, monologues, circus acts, and more.